ethereumjs/rustbn.js/README.md

 rustup target add asmjs-unknown-emscripten
 ```

-Compilation steps can be found in the ``makefile`` in the main directory and executed with:
+Compilation steps can be found in the ``makefile`` in the main directory and executed simply by
+running:

 ```
-make asmjs
+make
 ```